devsnull/devsnull.github.io/source/_posts/2014-08-31-modding-the-hhkb.markdown

 ---

 After reading [this post about hacking your HHKB][grumpy], I set out to do the same thing.
-With the finished product, it is freaking awesome to have a keyboard with **all your favorite keybindings set in the hardware**.
-Basically I can now 'plug and go' into any computer and _it just works_.
+It's just freaking awesome to have a keyboard with **all your favorite keybindings setup in the hardware**.
+Basically I can now 'plug and go' into any computer and it automagically works.

 Being able to do this goes beyond the sexy touch and feel of the HHKB.
 A modded board is a entirely new beast, it's keyboard nirvana.
 No more feeling